-(i) One dealing with vehicles identified in the sample, due to an emission- related defect, causing outliers in the results (paragraph 3. below);
+(i) One dealing with vehicles identified in the sample, due to an emission- related defect, causing outliers in the results (paragraph 3.);

-(ii) The other deals with the total sample (paragraph 4. below).
+(ii) The other deals with the total sample (paragraph 4.).

 3. Procedure to be followed with outlying emitters in the sample